 As a doctoral student, you must complete at minimum 48 credit hours of graduate-level coursework before beginning your dissertation.

 All doctoral students must complete FREN 500 (Atelier pratique) and FREN 540 (Critique littéraire) during their first year.
 Additionally, all Graduate Assistants must complete FREN 501 (Préparation pédagogique) during their first year.

 Students without significant preparation in French and Francophone civilization and history are encouraged to take FREN 421(G) - France and the Francophone World, during their first year.

 Advising & Selection of Courses

 The Graduate Coordinator will be your advisor during your doctoral coursework.
 You will choose your courses based on your academic interests in consultation with the Graduate Coordinator.

 If you completed graduate coursework at an institution other that UL Lafayette, you will need to transfer those credits officially through the Graduate School in order for them to be counted for your doctoral coursework.
+A maximum of 27 hours of coursework may be transferred from another institution.
+Coursework from International institutions require approval by the Graduate Appeals Committee, and only coursework from the fifth year of university level work or higher will be considered.
+Thesis work will not count toward coursework hours.
 Begin the Transfer of Graduate Credit process.